justin-medeiros/IBudget---Budgeting-App/README.md

 # IBudget
-IBudget is an android application designed to help students keep track of their expenses and help them save money.
+IBudget is an android application designed to help students keep track of their expenses and help them save money every month.